fromage-fraser/dd-gui/README.md

   leaving the black cell background unchanged.
 For mapped rooms, movement parses the current MUD `[Exits: ...]` line before sending: plain exits are open, `(direction)` is closed, and `[direction]` is locked.
-A locked exit sends `unlock`, `open`, then the movement command; a closed exit sends `open`, then the movement command.
+A locked exit sends `unlock`, `open`, then the movement command in sequence; a closed exit sends `open`, then the movement command in sequence.
 The parsed state is kept per room, with Mudlet mapper door data as a fallback when no current Exits line is available.
 If neither source has a state, it sends the normal movement command.